Love is patient, love is kind

 Quick reminder: compassion is a practice of attunement to a being’s suffering, and wishing them ease from suffering.
 It includes treating ourselves and others with loving-kindness and responding in the face of suffering.

-Respond in the face of suffering - sounds great!
+Responding in the face of suffering - sounds great!
 Show me the problem, I’ll fix it!
-But it’s not always so simple…this is where we need patience.
+But it’s not always so simple…this is where we might need patience.

 Our compassion has motivated us to take action.
-As Drs Krisitn Neff and Chris Germer put it, this is a type of yang compassion.
+As Drs Kristin Neff and Chris Germer put it, this is a type of yang compassion.
 In their work, they describe:

 Yang Compassion: motivating, protecting, providing.
-These are energized ways of responding
+These are energized, active ways of responding

 Yin Compassion: validating, soothing, comforting.
 These are still, tender ways of responding.
 (38)